alsinmr/SLEEPY_tutorial/JupyterBook/_build/html/_sources/GettingStarted.md

 ## Local Installation
-SLEEPY does not currently exist for installation via [pip](https://pypi.org/) or [conda](https://docs.conda.io/en/latest/), and instead is downloaded from GitHub, with its containing folder added to the system path (or placed with other Python modules).
+SLEEPY does not currently exist for installation via [pip](https://pypi.org/) or [conda](https://docs.conda.io/en/latest/), and instead is downloaded from GitHub, with its containing folder added to the system path (or placed in a folder with other installed Python modules).
 The required modules must be installed separately by the user.

 [**SLEEPY on GitHub**](https://github.com/alsinmr/SLEEPY/)